 When we were in college, all our seniors wanted to come to US and pursue further studies.
 So, I followed them blindly and landed up in US in 1999 to pursue my M.S.
 This underscores the fact that when kids graduate, they need not have a perfect plan (in fact they don’t) but what they do and learn wherever they land (first job or new City) and how they adapt makes a huge difference in their lives.
 Continuing on, I came to a small town in Louisiana called Ruston.
 It was a shock to me culturally but being a small and friendly town, I was able to quickly recover and started focusing on my studies all the while questioning if I made the right choice leaving India.

 I moved to NJ in 2000 along with few friends and joined M.S in Computer Science program at NJIT.
 This was again a knee jerk reaction as all of my friends ditched Chemical Engineering program and switched to Computers.
 We all quickly found well paying IT jobs in Wall Street.
-Pay was good but back of my mind, I questioned my move again.
+Pay was good but I had second thoughts of the move.

 I took some time off from founding my next company.
-I was also thinking about doing my MBA to learn the tricks of the trade but decided not to do it.
+I was also thinking about doing my MBA but decided not to do it.
 All the while my desire to create another company grew stronger.
 After all, America is probably one of the very few countries where you can pursue your dreams if you love what you do.
 If you don’t pursue it here, you probably will not pursue it anywhere else!

 In late 2013, when I was working on another startup, I realized how AI is everywhere in our lives.
 Recommendations on Netflix, Google search contextual results, Siri and others.
 I realized AI will be huge and will affect every part of our lives.
 There was also lot of concern about AI taking away our jobs.
 At that point of time, I have also worked in big data and AI for some wall street firms and saw how they use AI for fraud detection and other use cases.
 I decided to start WildFire with a mission to help companies transform using AI and help people transition into this new world where automation and AI will be everywhere.
 I believe this will be my life long mission!